Corrective Action Software: A Closed-Loop CAPA Workflow from Root Cause to Verified Closure

 This page covers the regulatory requirements governing corrective action across medical devices, pharmaceuticals, and general manufacturing, the distinction between a corrective action and a full CAPA, the ten-stage closed-loop workflow eLeaP runs for each CAPA record, and why effectiveness verification is the step that separates compliant CAPA systems from those that generate repeat findings.

-Corrective Action vs. CAPA: A Distinction That Matters Regulatorily
+Corrective Action vs. CAPA: A Distinction with Regulatory Consequences

 Quality professionals use corrective action and CAPA interchangeably in conversation, and most QMS software treats them as the same record type.
 The regulatory frameworks that govern them treat them as related but distinct.